DantuNandiniDevi/Caravel_pcb/README.md

 ## Working of FT232

-* The FT232H defaults to asynchronous serial UART interface mode of operation (used in RS232 config).
+* The FT232H defaults to the asynchronous serial UART interface mode of operation (used in RS232 config).
 UART interface support for 7 or 8 data bits, 1 or 2 stop bits and Odd/ Even/ Mark/ Space/ No Parity.
 * It is compatible with Hi-Speed 480 Mbits/sec and Full-Speed 12Mbits/sec.
 Data transfer rates is upto 12 MBaud at TTL levels.

 ## Housekeeping SPI
-Housekeeping SPI is a SPI responder that cen be accessed from a remote host through 4-pin serial interface.
+Housekeeping SPI is an SPI responder that can be accessed from a remote host through the 4-pin serial interface.
 The SPI implementation is mode 0, with new data on SDI captured on the SCK rising edge, and output data presented on the falling edge of SCK.
-The SPI pins are shared with user area GPIO.
+The SPI pins are shared with the user area GPIO.
 ### Timing diagram of Housekeeping SPI
 <p align="center">
 <img src="images/housekeepingSPI.jpeg">